endeve/thornado/README.md

 </pre>
 ## June 21 2023
 1. Build Thornado from Flash-X.
-    - buildRun.sh inside ${FLASH_HOME}/Flash-X
+    - buildRun.sh inside ${FLASH_HOME}
-    - add a directory under ${FLASH_HOME}/Flash-X/sites and add Makefile.h and Makefile.h.???? under this directory.
+    - add a directory under ${FLASH_HOME}/sites and add Makefile.h and Makefile.h.???? under this directory.
 For example summit.olcf.ornl.gov/
     - Add .o file name to Makefile.Flash and the path of source files to $(THORNADO_DIR)/Build/Makefile_Path
     - ./build.sh is written in line 130 of libUtils.py, which call the library's libinfo.py